kudobuilder/kudo.dev/content/docs/developing-operators/plans.md

               tasks:
                 - cleanup
 ```

+As you see, the `cleanup` plan is basically a "negative" (`kind: Delete`) to the `deploy` (`kind: Apply`) plan - it simply deletes the previously applied resources.
+Note, that a `Delete` task does not fail if the resources do not exist.

 The `cleanup` plan is implemented using [finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).
 The instance's `metadata.finalizers` contains the value "kudo.dev.instance.cleanup" while the `cleanup` plan is in progress.